Japanese | English

 #3.
 Analyses of astronomical observation data

 We are conducting observational astrophysical researches through the following major action items in our team.
-(1) Developing "automation scripts", in which a set of the existing data reduction tools (for synthesizing the data finally used for scientific analyses) can be handled in a series of the automated procedures; (2) Developing new tools of astrophysical data analysis, which can handle the scientific data; (3) Developing several programs which can control radio telescopes and hardwares that shall handle radio observation signals.
-They are performed on the basis of new knowledge of computer programing such as script languages and deep learning algorithms.
+(1) Developing "automation scripts", in which a set of the existing data reduction tools (for reducing raw data and synthesizing image cubes) can be handled in a series of the automated procedures and the data for scientific analyses are finally yielded; (2) Developing new tools of astrophysical data analysis for new discoveries, which can proceed unique scientific interpretations, and in which script languages such as python and deep/machine learning algorithms are introduced; (3) Developing several programs which can smoothly operate a radio observation system or control a new observation system for testing and commissioning.

 #5.
 International collaborations